Chalarangelo/30-seconds-of-code/snippets/randomNumberInRange.md

 tags: math,random,beginner
 ---

-Returns a random number in the specified range.
+Generates a random number in the specified range.

 - Use `Math.random()` to generate a random value, map it to the desired range using multiplication.